django-djam/django-djam/docs/contributing/coding-style.rst

 * Use four spaces for indentation.
 * In docstrings, use "action words".
 For example, "Calculates the number of apples" rather than "Calculate the number of apples".
 * Empty lines should not contain indentation.
+* Always use absolute imports.
+They're easier to debug and are 3.0 forwards-compatible.
+* Be sure to include ``from __future__ import unicode_literals`` at the top of any file that uses strings.

 .. _PEP 8: http://www.python.org/dev/peps/pep-0008/